Federal and State Financial Aid

-What is financial aid, exactly?
+What is financial assistance, exactly?
 It is any type of funding for college that does not come from personal/family earnings or savings.
 This includes scholarships, grants, loans, and work-study programs.
 The information provided below is about what programs are offered on the federal and state levels.
-We know this can be overwhelming, so please don't hesitate to reach out to our financial aid experts for help.
+We know this can be overwhelming, so please don't hesitate to reach out to our team for help.

 The programs that the Office of Financial Aid and Veterans Affairs directly awards to our students are listed below.